dbt-labs/corp/handbook/policies_and_training.md

 There are a lot of ways to end any relationship, and we want employment relationships at dbt Labs to always end in the best way possible.

-# Types of Terminations
+### Types of Terminations

 There are generally speaking three types of terminations:

-1. Layoffs and business-needs based terminations Layoffs typically happen due to economic circumstances.
+1. Layoffs and business-needs based terminations:
+Layoffs typically happen due to economic circumstances.
 The most common reason a company does layoffs is if it underperforms its financial plan.
 And there are situations where the needs of the business change and old roles are eliminated or new skill sets are needed.
 Both of these situations can lead to terminations that are unrelated to the performance of the individual employee.
-2. Terminations for misconduct
+2. Terminations for misconduct:
 Terminations for misconduct are exceptional situations and often result in immediate termination.
 These may involve things like inappropriate conduct, negligence, and violation of employee agreement, among others.
-This does not include *making a mistake*—see [this section](https://www.notion.so/Involuntary-Terminations-2ae0d5393458432d87ce270fa7530765) if you're curious about this.
+This does not include *making a mistake*.
-3. Performance-related terminations
+3. Performance-related terminations:
 These terminations are where an employee is not performing in their role and the company decides to terminate the relationship.
 This is the most common type of termination that arises in the normal course of business.

-*The focus of this section is performance-related terminations.*
+**The focus of this section is performance-related terminations.**

 ### On Governing Law